zhihanyang2022/off-policy-continuous-control/README.md

 }
 ```

-Summary of our paper: We implement and benchmark recurrent versions of DDPG, TD3 and SAC that uses full history.
+Paper summary: We implement and benchmark recurrent versions of DDPG, TD3 and SAC that uses full history.

 This repo is the official codebase of our paper.